cyrilMargaria/mscs/README.md

 Forge can be enabled by using the following options when creating a world:
 * mscs create testWorld 25565 type=forge
 or
 * mscs create testWorld 25565  type=forge version=1.7.10

+If you get an error 403 when installing the forge, try to check the forge version on https://files.minecraftforge.net/ and install manually the version in /opt/mscs/server and manually install it, mscs will pick the version and set the correct env
+* mscs  create testWorld 25565 type=forge forgeVersion=10.13.4.1614  version=1.7.10

 Please visit the [wiki](https://github.com/MinecraftServerControl/mscs/wiki/Server-Customization-Examples) for additional information.